ioquatix/dream/README.md

 Dream is a cross-platform game development framework.
 It is currently under heavy development.
 It has the following features:

-* Reference counted pointers for memory management.
+* Reference counted pointers for resource/memory management.
 * Event driven networking and rendering engine.
 * Vector, Matrix and Quaternion implementation for mathematics.
 * Sphere, Line, Plane, Frustrum, AlignedBox, Triangle for geometry calculations.